 - The canal system is of leucon type.

-- It comprises spongin skeleton fibers and siliceous spicule skeleton of monoaxon and triaxon type.
+- They comprise spongin skeleton fibres and siliceous spicule skeleton of monoaxon and triaxon type.

 Phylum Porifera Anatomy

-Epithelial cells form an outer body, which provides protection and flexibility to all the sponges.
-All sponges share a characteristic feature in common, by having pores that give the phylum its name.
+Epithelial cells form an outer body, which provides protection and flexibility to all sponges.
+All sponges share a characteristic feature in common by having pores that give the phylum its name.

-The pores are formed by a kind of tubular epithelial cells (porocytes) that facilitates the exchange of water and planktonic food and oxygen from the surroundings inside the cavity.
-The small pores are called Ostia (water enters into), while the large pores are called oscula (water exits out) of the porifers.
+Tubular epithelial cells (porocytes) form the pores that facilitate the exchange of water and planktonic food and oxygen from the surroundings inside the cavity.
+The water enters the ostia and exists via the oscula.

-Collar cells or choanocytes are the tubular structures that form the inner surface of the porifers and are provided with flagella.
-The back and forth movement of flagella maintains a steady water flow into the ostia to bring food and oxygen, and out the osculum to remove wastes.
+Collar cells or choanocytes are the tubular structures that form the inner surface of the porifers and possess flagella.
+The back and forth movement of flagella maintain steady water flow to bring food and oxygen into the ostia and remove wastes through the osculum.

 The fine tubular collar cells filter the suspended planktonic food and pass it to the amoeboid cells for digestion.
-For this reason, sponges are described as filter feeders.
-There is a gelatinous material found within the outer epithelial and inner collar cells.
+For this reason, sponges are regarded as filter feeders.
+A jelly-like or gelatinous material exists within the outer epithelial and inner collar cells.

-This jellylike layer called “Mesohyl” that comprises free-moving amoebocytes, which perform diverse functions like the formation of the internal skeleton, digesting and transferring nutrients, etc. The amoebocytes form the skeletal elements like:
+The gelatinous or mesohyl layer comprises free-moving amoebocytes, which perform diverse functions like internal skeleton formation, digestion and nutrients conduction.
+Amoebocytes make the skeletal elements like:

-- Soft spongin fiber, build of flexible fibrous spongin.
+- Soft spongin fibre, build of flexible fibrous spongin.

-- Stiff spicules provide rigidity to the porifers and categorized into monoaxon, triaxon, tetraaxon, and polyaxon type, depending upon its varying shape.
+- Stiff spicules provide rigidity to the porifers and categorized into monoaxon, triaxon, tetraaxon, and polyaxon type, depending upon their varying shape.
 Spicules possess various shapes, sizes, and compositions.
 Siliceous sponges have spicules made of silicon.
-Calcareous sponges have spicules build of calcium.
+Calcareous sponges have calcium spicules.

-Therefore, we can conclude that sponges were the first multicellular organisms whose body organization contains only cells that carry out different physiological processes of porifers.
-The members of Porifera deprive distinct tissues and organs system that are specialized to perform different tasks.
+Therefore, we can conclude that sponges were the first multicellular organisms whose body organization only contains cells that carry out different physiological processes of porifers.
+The members of Porifera deprive distinct tissues and organs system that perform different tasks.